-In Hole 1256C, the distribution of true dips between lithologic units shows that in the upper units the dip values are bimodally distributed in sets making an angle of 50°-60°.
+In Hole 1256C, the distribution of true dips per lithologic unit shows that, in the upper units, the dip values are bimodally distributed in sets making an angle of 50°-60°.
 This is linked to the presence of conjugate systems of veins in the upper part of the hole, whereas in the middle and lower parts, true dips are mostly clustered in one group.
-In the lower three igneous units, structures mainly have gentle dips.
+In the lower three igneous units, structures mainly have gentle orientations.
 In Hole 1256D, the distribution of true dip angles with depth does not show any systematic variation.